Skip to main content

 It took a bit more than that.

 TLDR: The AC that's cheapest at the register costs about 9.5 million dong more to own over five years, because it eats electricity.
-To find the real answer I had to figure out when two listings are actually the same product, then build a cost model that counts years of power bills instead of just the sticker.
+To find the real answer I had to figure out when two listings are the same product, build a cost model that counts years of power bills, and then verify every number the retailers gave me because the efficiency labels were wrong more often than I expected.

 Before you compare prices, you need to know what you're comparing